 1. STRESS MANAGEMENT.

 There’s stress in upholstery???!!
 There are customers, and bills, and backorders and “the unexpected” so YES!!!!!
 When something stresses me out, one of the first things I do is go for a run.
 Usually by the end, I have my head clear and am ready to get back in the game.
-When my banker called this summer to tell me that my small business loan had been improved, I was halfway through a five mile loop.
+When my banker called this summer to tell me that my small business loan had been approved, I was halfway through a five mile loop.
 She probably wondered about all the huffing, puffing and traffic noise.
 But I just couldn’t handle the stress of sitting at home waiting for the phone call.
 Honestly, if I didn’t run, I’d probably spend half my time curled up under the cutting table with my head in a pillow case.
 I’d be a total mess.

 I really don’t want to be a crabby person.
 Life is too short to waste time complaining about minutia.
 I want to look on the bright side.
 I want to greet clients and students with positive energy, patience and enthusiasm.
 But some days, that’s tough.
 Some days, you find yourself dragged down by demanding or difficult customers.
 Some days, you have to scrape the bottom of the energy barrel to patiently explain (yet again) why upholstery is “so expensive.”
 But I don’t want to get bitter.
 I want to take a deep breath, smile, and improve the mood.
 How could I do that without running?